ibm-cloud-docs/dns-svcs-cli-plugin/dns-svcs-cli-plugin.md

    - For `HTTP/HTTPS` type health check.
 Extra required fields are `expected_codes`.
      - `expected_codes`: The expected HTTP response code or code range of the health check.
 Valid values: `200`, `201`, `202`, `203`, `204`, `205`, `206`, `207`, `208`, `226`, `2xx`.
    - Extra option fields are `port`, `expected_body`, `method`, `path`, `header`, `allow_insecure`.
-     - `port`: The port number to connect to for the health check.
+     - `port`: The port number the health check connects to.
      - `expected_body`: A case-insensitive sub-string to look for in the response body.
      - `method`: The method to use for the health check applicable to HTTP/HTTPS based checks.
 Valid values: `GET`, `HEAD`.
      - `path`: The endpoint path to health check against.